sabkat-ahmed-rafi/sabkat-ahmed-rafi/README.md

 ### 👨🏻‍💻 About Me
 <p align="center">
-  I build scalable web apps with clean architecture, modern JavaScript, and efficient backend systems.
+  I build web applications and pretend I understand everything.
-  Focused on full-stack development, performance, and clean code.
+  I focus on writing code that future me (and hopefully anyone else) can read, understand, and maintain without crying.
 </p>